Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 In section 3, when we were setting up our context, we used the default warehouse `COMPUTE_WH(XS)` that came with a trial account (or created it if we were using a different account)

 Lets go ahead and instantaneously scale up the size of our warehouse to better match the size of our data.
-We can go from an `XSMALL` warehouse and double our available compute to a `SMALL` warehouse by running the following command.
+We can go from an `XSMALL` warehouse and double our available compute to a `SMALL` warehouse by running the following command:

 ```sql
 ALTER WAREHOUSE compute_wh SET